jackdewinter/pymarkdown/readme.md

 python main.py scan /examples/example-1.md /examples/example-2.md
 ```

-can be used to scan both file in the directory.
+can be used to scan both files in the directory.
 The only difference
 between the two invocations is that the first example will scan every
 Markdown `.md` file in the `/examples` directory, while the second
 invocation will only scan the two specified files.
 For clarity purposes,